Click a topic below to view resources:

 Frequently Asked Questions (FAQs)

 Answers to common questions about

 Risks and benefits of each vaccine to help choose which vaccine is right for you.
+Available in multiple languages.

 A link to CDC’s webpage that describes how we monitor the safety of vaccines.

 How to Get Vaccinated